Cores support complexity in sand casting

-A core is a sand or metal insert used to shape any part of a casting that cannot be shaped by the main, removable pattern.
-When a pattern is pressed into sand and then extracted the impression it leaves must be concave.
-Cores allow more complexity in the design.
-With well-constructed cores, the foundry can create holes or chambers in the casting.
+A core is a sand or metal insert used to shape any part of a casting that cannot be shaped by the primary removable pattern.
+When a pattern is pressed into sand and then extracted it leaves a concave impression.
+Liquid metal fills this void and cools.
+Cores are created to allow more complexity in the design.
+Well-constructed cores create holes or chambers in a casting.
 Automotive engine molds might have up to five cores in them to create the chambers necessary for the working of a combustion engine.

 Cores can also help create angles that would be impossible with a pattern.
 Any overhang above an empty space would make it impossible to withdraw the pattern without breaking the overhang.
 In these instances, a core can be used.